fkohlgrueber/rust-clippy/rfcs/0001-syntax-tree-patterns.md

 In summary, I think that developing such a syntax would introduce a lot of complexity to solve a relatively minor problem.

-The issue of users not knowing about the *PatternTree* structure could be solved by a tool that, given a rust program, generates a pattern that matches only this program (similar to the clippy author lint).
+The issue of users not knowing about the *PatternTree* structure could be solved by a tool that, given a rust program, generates a pattern that matches only this program (similar to the Clippy author lint).

 For some simple cases (like the first example above), it might be possible to successfully mix Rust and pattern syntax.
 This space could be further explored in a future extension.